olalha/DataMin---Pilot-study/training_data/Task_message_unfair_terms.md

-# I need you to come up with strings of text that could appear in terms and conditions contracts for consumer financial products (concerning bank accounts, savings, credit, loans, investments etc.). **The purpose of the training data that I need you to generate is to identify unfair/concerning terms in these contracts.
-I need you to generate a wide variety of potential contract text.**
+# I need you to generate textual snippets that could appear in terms and conditions contracts for consumer financial products (bank accounts, savings, credit, loans, investments etc.).
+The purpose is to identify unfair/concerning terms.
+I require a diverse array of text snippets in terms of length and complexity.

-## Requirments
+## Requirements

-- **Create a mix of simple and convoluted/complex sentences.**
+- **Generate a mix of linguistic constructs including single clauses, phrases, standalone sentences, and composite sentences.**
+- **Text should vary significantly in length from very short (5 words) to the maximum allowed (40 words).**
-- **Generate text that would appear in a contact between a financial institution (such as a bank) and a consumer.**
+- **Be creative: Text should simulate different contractual scenarios between a financial institution and a consumer.**

-- The strings should be between 5-40 words in length
-	- The majority of strings should be longer than the average
-- Be creative: Come up with text from different scenarios
-- Each string should be on a new line
+- Each snippet should be on a new line.

-- **!The strings should not include any symbols!**
+- **!Avoid using any symbols in the text!**

-### IMPORTANT: Put the number 1 as the first character of every sentences without any white spaces!
+## IMPORTANT: Begin every snippet with the number 1 immediately followed by the text, without any space in between.

-### IMPORTANT: I would like sentences that vary in length from 5 to 40 words.
-Please ensure that the sentence lengths are as diverse as possible, not merely averaging around the middle of this range.
-### Include some shorter sentences close to the 5-word minimum and some longer ones approaching the 40-word maximum, along with various lengths in between to achieve a broad spectrum of sentence sizes.

-# Generate strings without without any numbering or list formatting and nothing else.
+### Generate text without any numbering, list formatting, or additional marks.